-In flexible pavement design, knowledge of the bearing capacity of the sub-grade is necessary to determine the thickness of pavement for any particular combination of traffic and site conditions.
-The quality of the subgrade can be assessed by means of the CBR test, or approximately by the MEXE cone penetrometer.
+In flexible pavement design, knowledge of the bearing capacity of the subgrade is necessary to enable the thickness of pavement for any particular combination of traffic and site conditions to be determined.
+The quality of the subgrade can be assessed by means of the 'California Bearing Ratio Test' or approximately by the MEXE cone penetrometer.